Identifying Causal Effects Using Instrumental Variables from the Auxiliary Dataset: Discussion

 \section{Discussion}

-In this article, we consider identifying and estimating the causal effect using an instrumental variable from auxiliary population.
+In this article, we consider identifying and estimating the causal effect using an instrumental variable from auxiliary dataset.
 Existing researches often rely on joint observations of the instrumental variable and outcome, such as two-sample instrumental estimators, to identify treatment effects.
-However, this poses challenges when the instrumental variable is not available in the primary population.
+However, this poses challenges when the instrumental variable is not available in the primary dataset.
 To address this issue, we propose a novel identification strategy from the control function perspective.
 We further consider the estimation and asymptotic theory for the proposed estimator.

 There are several potential extensions that can be explored in future researches.
 Firstly, if additional information, such as proxy variables or multiple candidate instrumental variables, becomes available, the identification conditions may be further relaxed or extended to allow for nonparametric identification~\citep{kang2016instrumental,miao2018identifying}.
-Secondly, the scenario with binary treatment variables is common in practice, and it would be interesting to extend our model to accommodate such cases \citep{wang2018bounded}.
+Secondly, the scenario with binary treatment variables or non-continuous outcome variables is pretty common in practice, and it would be interesting to extend our model to accommodate such cases \citep{wang2018bounded}.
+The difficulty is about how to propose a similar condition like the proportional conditional expectation equality under linear additive model.
 Finally, investigating causal inference in settings with multiple or high-dimensional treatments holds practical and theoretical importance.
 These are all left for future work because they are beyond the scope of this paper.